composewell/streamly/docs/User/Tutorials/functionality-overview.md

 * File system IO: for interfacing with the file system
 * Network IO: for interfacing with the network
 * Unicode: stream processing of Unicode text

+## Streams and Arrays

+In streamly there are two fundamental data structures, streams and arrays.
+They are computing duals of each other, streams are for dataflow style processing while arrays are for storing data.
+Both taken together are powerful tools for general purpose programming in a functional or dataflow style.

 ## Streams